ncatlab/nlab-content/pages/8532.md

 * **Vertical composition** $\cdot$ is a binary operation for which the arguments must be 2-cells.

 The nonidentity invertible structural 2-cells are also implemented, which account for weakness of horizontal composition and tensor product:
-* The **interchangator**: $\tau_{f,g,h,i} : (f \circ g) \boxtimes (h \circ i) \to (f \boxtimes h) \circ (g \boxtimes i)$
+* The **interchangor**: $\tau_{f,g,h,i} : (f \circ g) \boxtimes (h \circ i) \to (f \boxtimes h) \circ (g \boxtimes i)$
 * The **compositor**: $\omega_{f,g,h} : f \circ (g \circ h) \to (f \circ g) \circ h$
 * The **symmetrizer**: $\sigma_{f,g}: \mathrm{swap} \circ (f \boxtimes g) \to (g \boxtimes f) \circ \mathrm{swap}$

+There are also two add-on packages:
+* `MTCategories.m` provides implementations of the equations for symmetric or braided semisimple monoidal categories.
+* `MTCategory.m` provides a simplified syntax for working 'inside' a particular choice of monoidal category.
+Once this is defined, the value of string diagrams can be computed by typing them in using ordinary string diagram notation.

 ### How can I help? ###

 There are many ways the package could be improved.
 If you'd like to get involved, please get in touch with Dan or Jamie.
+* It should be possible in principle for the structural isomorphisms to be automatically inserted where necessary.
+This would be enormously useful, and would involve original research.
+There is a good Masters or PhD project here if anyone who enjoys both theory and programming is interested.
-* The basic functions that perform 2-cell tensor product, horizontal composition and vertical composition haven't been optimized, and run very slowly for large inputs.
+* The basic functions that perform 2-cell tensor product, horizontal composition and vertical composition haven't been optimized, and run slowly for large inputs.
 There should be a lot of scope for improving the code, and perhaps also for compilation, which Mathematica supports.
 * There are some other strange issues around speed - different ways to tell Mathematica to compute the same thing can give rise to very different calculation times.
 * We're not sure how to test systematically whether everything has been implemented correctly.
-* More things could be implemented - a test for modularity of a braided monoidal category, quantum doubles, Hopf algebra axioms, module category axioms ...
+* Many more things could be implemented - a test for modularity of a braided monoidal category, quantum doubles, Hopf algebra axioms, module category axioms ...
+* There is probably some scope to restructure the packages and make them easier to use.